johndwells/craft.minimee/README.md

 * When in `devMode`, will automatically attempt to clean up what it can determine are expired caches
 * Override CP Settings via filesystem config (requires Craft 1.4), or at runtime
 * Clear Minimee's cache from CP (Settings > Tools > Clear Caches)
+* Ability to return contents of the cache to template

 ---